Clear the old out and make room to breathe.

 - They are worn to the breaking point, the sole or heal is warped, torn, or coming off and you’re not willing to drop them off at a shoe repair shop this week to fix.

-- They have not bedazzled your feet for over a year.
+- They have not bedazzled your feet for a year or two.
 Like clothes, if shoes are not worn over the last winter, spring, summer, nor fall, they probably never will be.
 Do you own a pair of special occasion shoes?
 Have you worn them lately?
 Are they covered with dust so thick you can no longer tell the color?
 Are they still in style?

 - They are no longer your color, size, style, or worth the pain.
 No longer your color?
 Are they a style from an era long past that you shouldn’t be revisiting?
 Has the size of your foot changed?
 Do they hurt your feet?
 There’s no such thing as a “break in period” with shoes, in my opinion.
 If they hurt on day one, they don’t belong on your body.
 Your feet are precious, and bad-fitting shoes can do serious damage.

-- They are simply ugly or dirty beyond cleaning.
-We are known to buy things we don’t truly like because it’s on sale.
-Or keep something that was a gift and feel bad at the thought of getting rid of it.
+- They are ugly or dirty beyond cleaning.
+We are known to buy things we don’t truly like because it’s on sale, or keep something that was a gift and feel bad at the thought of getting rid of it.
 “What if Aunt Wanda comes over and doesn’t see me wearing them?”
 Aunt Wanda probably gave you the shoes she bought on sale for herself and realized she didn’t like them when she got home.
 “They just need to be shined and they will look great!”
-Now is the time to take out the polish and get the job done, or drop them off at the shoe repair shop this week for a professional cleaning.
+If so, now is the time to take out the polish and get the job done, or drop them off at the shoe repair shop this week for a professional cleaning.

 - Take a “Before” photo of your shoe space.